finalcut/finalcut.github.io/_posts/2016-04-29-google-calendar-recurring-events-on-the-middle-and-last-workday-days-of-every-month.md

 ---
+firstprop: first
 layout: single
-title: "Google Calendar Recurring Events on the Middle and Last Workday Days of Every Month"
+title: Google Calendar Recurring Events on the Middle and Last Workday Days of Every Month
 category: utility
-tags: [calendar,ical,events]
+tags:
+  - calendar
+  - ical
+  - events
+description: How I used ical standard to create recurring events on my google calendar.
 ---
 Why I needed this isn't important.
 This isn't a cooking blog where you need a backstory!